 Jerica swallowed hard, trying to read his face, but it was in vain.
 It was impossible to tell what he might be thinking behind his drawn eyebrows and set jaw.
 She couldn't tell whether he planned on lecturing her on her brashness or running his sword all the way through her neck -- both seemed equally likely in that moment.

 She also didn't know what to hope for.

 Good sense said that she ought to talk her way out of this mess that she had, yet again, created for herself.
 And yet, a small voice argued that better sense would be to rile Aerik up until he finally finished her off for good.
 Good-bye and good riddance; no more emotions for her to work through, no more escapes for her to fail.

 He put a foot on her shoulder and forced her back to the ground.
+His mouth was pressed into a flat line, worry tugging his eyebrows down into a concerned glare.
 "Stop it."

 "You need to man up and finish me."

 "You need to calm down.”